-In the first three weeks, we will focus on building the technical and analytical skills needed to complete a documentary film project.
-Through a variety of practical exercises, students will learn to produce, direct, shoot and edit.
-These are the four core skills needing mastering in order to become a successful self-shooting director.
-In addition, we will have an in-depth look at the art of filmmaking and students have the chance to learn from some of the best in the field through several guest lectures.
+In the first three weeks, a series of practical exercises build the technical and analytical skills needed to complete a documentary film project: to produce, direct, shoot and edit.
+In addition, we look at the art of filmmaking and students have the chance to learn from some of the best in the field through several guest lectures.

-After an intensive three week course students will then have three weeks to complete their final film.
-During this period you will have access to the equipment and edit suites available at Open City Documentary School at UCL.
-The required commitment following the core course teaching is two one-on-one meetings in weeks four and five with the course tutors to support the making of your film.
+Students are guided over the final three weeks to complete their film.
+During this period they will have access to the equipment and edit suites available at Open City Docs School at UCL.
+The required commitment following the core course teaching is two one-on-one meetings in weeks four and five with the course tutors to support the making of the film.
 These meetings can be done in person or remotely via Skype.
-In the last week of the course students will screen their rough cut and then on the last day, there will be a final screening where students can share their work on the big screen.
+In the last week of the course, students screen their rough cut and then on the last day, there is a final screening where students can share their work on the big screen.

 If you have any enquiries regarding this course please contact email@example.com or please call 0203 1086696